-Do you struggle with sentimental clutter?
-Before you stow grandpa’s childhood dresser away in the attic, or toss grandma’s tea set in the donate pile, check out over 120 ideas on how to repurpose old things from the creative people at Hometalk.
+Before you stow grandpa’s childhood dresser away in the attic, or toss her tea set in the donate pile, check out these clever new uses for old things.

 It was love at first sight when I saw this charming ship helm turned into a front door wreath.